Grunet/cfn-trace/README.md

 ### Setup a Local OpenTelemetry Collector

-If you use Docker, the following should get you setup.
+If you can use Docker and Docker Compose, the following should get you setup.
 Otherwise check out [its official docs](https://opentelemetry.io/docs/collector/getting-started/) for alternative approaches.